Tuition and Fees Policy and Procedure

 • Military transfer or deployment dated and certified by documentation (copy of orders) from the military unit.

-Students must make the request for a refund prior to the end of the academic year in which they took the class.
-The academic year starts with the summer term and continues through the spring semester.
+Students must make a request for a refund prior to the end of the academic year in which they took the class.
+The academic year starts with the summer semester and continues through the spring semester.

 Admissions Policy